4.29 from 7 votes

 cinnamon roll dough in an Instant Pot.

-About a cup at a time, add dry ingredients into the milk/yeast mixture to form a dough.
+About a cup at a time, add dry ingredients to the milk/yeast mixture to form a dough.
 The dough shouldn't be mushy or very wet once all dry ingredients are added.
-You can use a wooden spoon to mix at first if you'd like.
-I usually find that just using my hands to mix towards the end is easier.

-Step 4: Allow Dough to Rise
+Step 4: Allow Dough to Rise.

-Put the inner liner back in your Instant Pot to allow your dough to rise.
 To do this, use the yogurt setting and select the 8-hour option (you won't let it rise for this long, but this is the lowest automatic setting).

 Instant Pot on a counter.

 Allow dough to rise for at least an hour (you can do it for a few hours if desired).
-You might have to poke it down with a fork a couple of times to keep from overflowing.
+You might have to poke it down with a fork a couple of times to keep it from overflowing.

-(NOTE: several readers reiterated that the standard Instant Pot lid doesn't need to be used for this - the dough can rise into the pin and create a huge mess, even causing the lid to get stuck.
-I highly recommend the glass lid for this!)
+Note: several readers reiterated that the standard Instant Pot lid doesn't need to be used for this - the dough can rise into the pin and create a huge mess, even causing the lid to get stuck.
+I highly recommend the glass lid for this!

 If you don't have an Instant Pot, you can allow the dough to rise in a warm area (like a window).

-Step 5: Roll Out Cinnamon Roll Dough
+Step 5: Roll Out Cinnamon Roll Dough.

 Once the dough has risen for at least an hour, refrigerate it for an hour or two to make for easier handling.
 I usually like to refrigerate my dough overnight before trying to roll it out.